-Some very popular dry plants for daily mix (they all also can be given fresh of course) are horsetail, sorrel (herb, flower), birch, stinging nettle, thistle, echinacea, daisies, ginkgo, hibiscus, coltsfoot (herb, flower), cactus flowers, cornflowers, poppies, dandelions (cabbage, flowering , root), alfalfa, calendula, red clover, mallow (herb, flower), cowslip, plantain, marigold, Jerusalem artichokes, willow, hazel, fruit tree leaves such as apple, cherry, pear and various berry leaves as blackberry, raspberry, black currant, mulberry, blueberry, gooseberry.
+Some very popular dry plants for daily mix (they all also can be given fresh of course) are horsetail, sorrel (herb, flower), birch, stinging nettle, thistle, echinacea, daisies, ginkgo, hibiscus, coltsfoot (herb, flower), cactus flowers, cornflowers, poppies, dandelions (cabbage, flowering, root), sunflower leaves, alfalfa, meadow hogweed, calendula, red clover, mallow (herb, flower), cowslip, plantain, marigold, Jerusalem artichokes, willow, hazel, fruit tree leaves such as apple, cherry, pear and various berry leaves as blackberry, raspberry, black currant, mulberry, blueberry, gooseberry.

-It makes sense on the one hand to mix together all the flowers and the other herbs and leaves and then offer these two mixtures in two separate bowls.
-Also stems can be given in a separate bowl daily or regularly.
+It makes sense on the one hand to mix together all the flowers/blooms and the other herbs and leaves and then offer these two mixtures in two separate bowls.

-In online stores you get great, instant mixes, you can fall back on, if you does not want to mix yourself:
+In online stores or pet shops you get great, instant mixes, you can fall back on and extend, if you does not want to mix yourself completely.